 The costs to administer the Plan are borne by the Corporation and are therefore not reflected in the Plan financial statements.
 The costs typically paid for by the Corporation include audit and actuarial fees as well as general administration costs.
-However, investment management, custodial and consulting fees are paid by the Plan.
-In 2014, the Corporation paid \$377 thousand (2013 - \$456 thousand) for costs relating to the Plan.
+In 2015, the Corporation paid \$345 thousand (2014 - \$377 thousand) for costs relating to the Plan.
 These figures do not include salaries paid to employees of the Corporation who serve as staff advisors or administrators of the Plan and are not included in the table below.